Configuring HPE GreenLake SSO SAML Authentication with ADFS

 - ADFS generates a SAML assertion which is sent to the selected HPE GreenLake application via the user’s browser.

-- HPE GreenLake accepts the request, establishes who the identity of the user from the NameID element of the SAML assertion, discovers the user’s effective roles in the hpe_ccs_attribute element
+- HPE GreenLake accepts the request, establishes the identity of the user from the ‘NameID’ element of the SAML assertion, and discovers the user’s effective roles in the ‘hpe_ccs_attribute’ element.

-- The authentication process completes, and the user is granted access to the HPE GreenLake application encoded in the ADFS url as known as the RelayState.
+- The authentication process completes, and the user is granted access to the HPE GreenLake resource(s) encoded in the ADFS URL, also known as the RelayState.

 Prerequisites